-GO Public Schools is committed to helping ensure that Oaklanders are "education voters" and that the elected leaders of our city's public schools put children and families first.
-School board members have an extraordinary influence on the performance of our schools and the culture of our city.
+GO Public Schools is committed to helping ensure that Oaklanders are Education Voters and that elected leaders of our city's public schools put children and families first.
+School Board members have an extraordinary influence on the performance of our schools and the culture of our city.

 Our school board, among other duties:

 - Oversees a $600 million annual budget ($2.4 billion in a four-year term).

 GO Public Schools (a 501(c)(4) nonprofit) carries out voter education activities in school board elections and other elections that have an impact on our schools (mayoral, County Superintendent, etc.).
 GO also endorses candidates, having first endorsed school board candidates in the November 2012 elections.
 The endorsement process

 generates a great deal of information about candidates and builds a more informed, connected network in our community (click here to learn more about the endorsement process

 Once GO has endorsed candidates, its sponsored political action committee, Families and Educators for Public Education, carries out activities to support the specific endorsed candidates.
 Click here

 to view the campaign finance filings of GO's sponsored PAC (name search).

 Oakland public schools have improved substantially over the past decade, but there is still far to go.
 Every school day, four students drop out of Oakland schools.
 Reading and math proficiency levels remain low.
 In a 2014 survey by GO Public Schools Leadership Center

 , only 45 percent of respondents felt that Oakland public education was "moving in the right direction."